ijdoe/camsur-bmad/memory-bank/systemPatterns.md

 # System Patterns: Project LINGKOD

-## 1. System Architecture: A Multi-Layered Intelligence Model
+## 1. System Architecture: A Dual-Mode Intelligence Engine

-The core architecture of Project LINGKOD is a **data-fusion and dissemination platform**.
-It is designed to ingest data from multiple, disparate sources, process it into actionable intelligence, and distribute it through targeted channels.
+The core architecture of Project LINGKOD is a **dual-mode intelligence engine**.
+It is designed to function both as a complete, standalone situational awareness platform and as a complementary "intelligence engine" that feeds critical, predictive alerts into existing command center systems.

 The system is composed of three primary layers: